tkaitchuck/aHash/README.md

 aHash also uses `sse2` and `sse3` instructions.
 X86 processors that have `aesni` also have these instruction sets.

-## Why not cryptographic hash in a hashmap.
+## Why not use a cryptographic hash in a hashmap.

 Cryptographic hashes are designed to make is nearly impossible to find two items that collide when the attacker has full control over the input.
 This has several implications: